 Best Coastal Walks Near London

-Let’s get down to the shoreline and explore the best coastal walks near London.
-Don’t forget to bring your bathing suit!
+Time to hit the shoreline and discover the best coastal walks near London.
+Pack your hiking shoes and a swimsuit too.

 1 – Margate to Ramsgate

-Although you can walk in either direction, I recommend starting in Margate and ending in the picturesque seaside town of Ramsgate.
-Soak up the coastal views and experience the perfect blend of walking and swimming!
+You can walk the route in either direction, but I recommend starting in Margate and finishing in the picturesque seaside town of Ramsgate.
+Expect coastal views, beach hopping, and the perfect mix of walking and swimming.

 Access the full hiking guide here